Dyslexia

 1. Enhancing Writing Speed: Predictive text can significantly speed up the writing process for students who struggle with spelling and typing.

-2. Reducing Spelling Errors: As the software predicts and corrects words, the number of spelling errors is minimized, leading to cleaner drafts.
+2. Reducing Spelling Errors: As the software predicts and corrects words, the number of spelling errors is minimised, leading to cleaner drafts.

 3. Boosting Confidence: With fewer errors and faster typing, students can focus on their ideas rather than the mechanics of writing, enhancing their confidence and engagement in the task.